Specialists for Blocked Drains

 Frequently Asked Questions About Blocked Drains In Melbourne

-If you move to a new home or commercial property, getting the drains cleaned immediately will ensure that there are no major issues with your plumbing system.
+If you move to a new home or commercial property, getting the sewer cleaned immediately will ensure that there are no major issues with your plumbing system.
 Also, routine maintenance for slow flowing drains costs less in the long run than waiting for the network to be fully clogged up.

 In some instances, yes you can.
 There are certain DIY solutions that can work if the block is not severe.
 You can Google many of these online for more information.
 But if it’s a recurring issue, then it’s best to get a professional to come in and take a look.
-The professional service should be able to deploy a remote CCTV camera for a complete drain camera inspection.
+The professional service should be able to deploy a remote CCTV camera for a complete inspection.

 This will allow you to view the location, extent, and type of blockage.
 This is invaluable data as it allows precise troubleshooting of the issue without delay.
 It also helps with pricing and long-term planning.
 The service provider will also be able to identify other problem areas that you may not notice, such as cracks in the interior of the pipe.